MimIR 0.1

 Driver is the first class that you want to allocate.
 It keeps track of a few "global" variables like some Flags or the Log.
 Here, the log is set up to output to std::cerr with mim::Log::Level::Debug (see also Debugging Features).

 Then, we load the plugins compile and core, which in turn will load the plugin mem.
 A plugin consists of a shared object (.so/.dll) and a .mim file.
 The shared object contains Passes, normalizers, and so on.
 The .mim file contains the axiom declarations and links the normalizers with the axioms.
-For this reason, we need to allocate the mim::fe::Parser to parse the .mim file; mim::fe::Parser::plugin will also load the shared object.
-The driver keeps track of all plugins.
+For this reason, we need to allocate the mim::ast::Parser to parse the .mim file; mim::ast::Parser::plugin will also load the shared object.
+The mim::Driver keeps track of all plugins.

 Next, we create actual code.
 Def is the base class for all nodes/expressions in MimIR.
 Each Def is a node in a graph which is maintained in the World.
 The World is essentially a big hash set where all Defs are tossed into.
 The World provides factory methods to create all kind of different Defs.
 Here, we create the main function.
 In direct style, its type looks like this: